Chaeng-Ploypaphat-S/react-hooks/README.md

 # React Hooks To-Do List

+A project-based learning by Greg Lim.
+Followed Lim's React Crash Course to create a To-Do List application.

 A simple To-Do List application built using React Hooks to demonstrate **C.R.U.D** (Create, Read, Update, Delete) functionality.
 The app uses `useReducer`, `useContext`, and custom hooks for state management and API interactions.

 ![To Do List Demo](image.png)